matheusgzancanela/supermarket-list-frontend/README.md

 # Supermarket List App

-An application build using React, with the goal make easier creating a supermarket list
+An application build using React, with the goal make easier creating a supermarket lists.
+It was used the Atomic Design Concept to organize the components.

 <p>
 <img height="500" src="https://github.com/matheusgzancanela/supermarket-list-frontend/blob/master/public/images/supermarket.png" />